maclovio/Genealogical-Researchable/README.md

 # Genealogical-Researchable

-This repository contains transcriptions of Cathnolic church sacarmental and general legal records.
+This repository contains transcriptions of Cathnolic church sacarmental records and general legal records.